semgrep/semgrep-docs/docs/semgrep-ci/network-broker.md

 - The Semgrep Network Broker is a feature that must be enabled in your Semgrep organization (org) before set up.
 Contact the Semgrep team on [<i class="fas fa-external-link fa-xs"></i> Slack]( https://go.semgrep.dev/slack) or through email [<i class="fa-regular fa-envelope"></i> support@semgrep.com](mailto:support@semgrep.com).
 - **Docker** must be installed on the server where you install the network broker.

-## Configure Semgrep Broker
+## Configure Semgrep Network Broker

-Ensure that you are logged in to and are completing the following steps on the server where you want to run Semgrep Broker.
+Ensure that you are logged in to and are completing the following steps on the server where you want to run Semgrep Network Broker.

 1. Create a `config.yaml` file similar to the following snippet.
 The steps required to generate values for the placeholders, such as `YOUR_PRIVATE_KEY`, `YOUR_BASE_URL`, `YOUR_TOKEN`, are provided in subsequent sections of this guide.